olly-styles/WorkBench/README.md

 python scripts/evals/calculate_all_metrics.py --all_tools;
 ```

-Not that results are not provided for the all_tools variant of GPT3.5 and LLama2-70B as the prompt does not fit into the context window for these models.
+Note that results are not provided for the all_tools variant of GPT3.5 and LLama2-70B as the prompt does not fit into the context window for these models.

 ### Data generation
 All generated data is provided pre-computed in the `data` directory.
 If you want to generate the data yourself, follow the steps below.